-ACKNOWLEDGEMENTS
+6. ACKNOWLEDGEMENTS

 We gratefully acknowledge the participation of all children, parents and teachers who took part in the study and the staff from the University of Brescia for their assistance with data collection.
+We also acknowledge Daniela Pineda for performing genotyping analyses.

-FUNDING
+7. FUNDING